linuxwolf/mmiller-wg/draft-mmiller-curdle-algnone-goaway.md

 # Introduction

 JWS {{RFC7515}} signature algorithm "none" in {{RFC7517}} is bad.
 It should go away.
 Make it go away.

+# Terminology

+The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+It's not shouting, when they are capitalized, they have the special meaning described in {{RFC2119}}.

+# Security Considerations

+Making "alg":"none" go away mitigates some vulnerabilities and exploits.

 # IANA Considerations